 The Witchcraft of the Narnia Chronicles

-Former Focus Board of Directors member Dr. Adrian Rogers passed away on Nov.
+Former Focus board of directors member Dr. Adrian Rogers passed away on Nov.
 15, 2005.
 Rogers served as a stooge for Dobson and did not help me and others reach people with the truth about key issues.
-This is the reason why Tom Papania paid tribute to this man.
-See this link: Tom Papania honors Dr. Adrian Rogers:
+That's why Tom Papania paid tribute to this man.
+See this link: Tom Papania honors Dr. Adrian Rogers

 Former Focus Supervisor Released from Prison

-James Dobson's friendship with phony conservative Ted Haggard (would Dobson really have an interest in a friendship with a smart-mouth sissified heretic if Haggard was not the pastor of the largest Springs church?
+James Dobson's friendship with phony conservative Ted Haggard...
+(Would Dobson really have an interest in a friendship with a smart-mouth sissified heretic if Haggard was not the pastor of what was once the largest church in Colorado Springs?
 It was all about building consensus among like-minded imbeciles):

 Ted Haggard's Deception

 (Over the years hundreds of Focus employees have been members of Haggard's now former church.)